-The Cork program is administered in the US by the USAC Central Office and in Cork, Ireland, by the UCC International Office, which is responsible for answering questions about academic matters and housing, assisting with registration, and overseeing your general well-being.
+The Cork program is administered in the U.S. by the USAC Central Office and in Cork, Ireland, by the University College Cork (UCC) International Office, which is responsible for answering questions about academic matters and housing, assisting with registration, and overseeing your general well-being.
 Marita Foster, Deputy Director, and Karen McSweeney, Senior Executive Assistant, along with their staff at the UCC International Office will provide a mandatory orientation, assist you with integration, and arrange social events.

 The USAC Cork summer program is a Specialty Program.
 Specialty Programs have an on-site Resident Director (RD) who is responsible for the USAC office abroad and overall operations of the program, including securing appropriate student housing, hiring top-level faculty, organizing field trips and optional tours, and overseeing your general well-being.

-Mary Steele is the Resident Director for the Cork summer program.
-Mary has over 20 years experience in study abroad at University College Cork.
-Mary along with Program Assistant Dr. Mags Steele, meets the group flight at the airport, provides an on-site orientation, arranges your program housing, and organizes interesting field tirps, as well as the optional tour of Dublin and Southwest Ireland.
+Patrick O'Donnell is the Resident Director for the Cork summer program.
+Patrick has more than a decade of experience at University College Cork.
+Patrick meets the group flight at the airport, provides an on-site orientation, arranges program housing, and organizes interesting field tirps, as well as the optional tour of Dublin and Southwest Ireland.